abe-winter/abe-winter.github.io/_posts/2019-05-21-yes-gmail-yes.md

 Now this has entered the realm where G's much-touted ML arm can't deliver usable products and they're employing dark UX patterns intentionally and by accident.
 In Titanic terms, the water is entering the engine room.

-My friends who 5 years ago wouldn't care about consumer privacy still don't, but they're way more educated than they were -- they can talk coherently about usability, filter bubbles, identity theft, negotiation risk, all measurable impacts of a data-driven society dominated by freemium data brokers.
+My friends who 5 years ago wouldn't care about consumer privacy still don't, but they're way more educated than they were -- they can talk coherently about usability, filter bubbles, identity theft, negotiation risk, all the measurable impacts of a data-driven society dominated by free products built by data brokers.

 They've learned, and that's more dangerous than caring, because that means they're rationally pricing these harms.
-The day that 20% of consumers put a price tag on privacy, freemium is over.
+The day that 20% of consumers put a price tag on privacy, freemium is over and privacy is back.